sitzmaa/netmap/README.md

 ### Longterm Goals

+#### Container deployment
-Container deployment for network hosted backend with a python interface
+Docker and podman support for network hosted backend with a python interface

+Javascript web server fnctionality to allow easy status checks

-Automated probing of networks for expansive mapping
+#### Automated probing of networks

+#### Packaging
+Create official packages for release

 ## Installation
 1. Clone the repository: